Running Amazon PPC campaigns can feel like throwing money into a black hole if you’re not optimizing them properly.

 But here’s the good news:

-With a proper PPC audit, you can identify these issues, fix them, and turn your campaigns into profit-generating machines.
+With a proper PPC audit, or professional PPC management that builds these audits into a recurring system, you can identify these issues, fix them, and turn your campaigns into profit-generating machines.

 In this blog, we’ll walk you through how to audit your PPC campaigns effectively, step by step.